Houston Murder & Homicide Defense Lawyer

 Murder, also known as homicide, is the most serious violent crime in the United States and the consequences of a conviction will change your life forever.
 Having an experienced criminal defense attorney at your side and fighting on your behalf can make the difference between life behind bars and freedom.

 Murder is defined as the unlawful killing of a person.
-There are three types of murder charges in Pennsylvania: first-degree murder, second-degree murder, and third-degree murder.
+There are three types of murder charges: first-degree murder, second-degree murder, and third-degree murder.

 The following is a breakdown of each type of murder and its associated penalties: